 During NASA’s live coverage of the spacewalk, astronaut Tracy Caldwell Dyson commented on the significance of the event.

 “As much as it’s worth celebrating the first spacewalk with an all-female team, I think many of us are looking forward to it just being normal,” she said.
 “If it signifies anything, it is to honor the women who came before us, who were skilled and qualified and didn’t get the same opportunities we get today because it is so normal.”

 NASA is celebrating Women’s History Month by sharing stories of women at NASA, as well as with weekly livestreams featuring women in science, technology, engineering and math fields who will share their practices, missions and careers.
 Participants can interact with speakers by submitting questions via email and Twitter at @GSFCEducation.

 Read more of our coverage around NASA’s work below:

 - Stories of Service: How the nation’s space agency is communicating with its workforce during the coronavirus pandemic

 - What I didn’t expect to take away from a trip to NASA

 - Celebrating the Apollo 11 moon landing with the 2019 People’s Choice Award winner

-Maristela Romero is a communications intern at the Partnership.
+Maristela Romero is a former communications intern at the Partnership.